This is a continuation post in a 3 part series:

 What’s the difference?

-unsubscribe/dispose terminates even future subscriptions while clear doesn’t allowing you to reuse the CompositeDisposable.
+unsubscribe/dispose terminates even future subscriptions while clear doesn’t allow you to reuse the CompositeDisposable.

 In the next and final part, we’ll look at some of the miscellaneous changes.